Newport News proposed to build a reservoir in King William County to increase water supply for municipal (drinking water) and industrial use

 Source: Source: Hampton Roads Regional Water Supply Plan, Map 1-2: Peninsula Community Water Systems Service Areas and Water Sources

-The decision to block the King William Reservoir, because it was not the "least-damaging practicable alternative," set a precedent for a later issue: widening US 460.
+The decision to block the King William Reservoir, because it was not the least-environmentally damaging practicable alternative, set a precedent for a later issue: widening US 460.
 The Virginia Department of Transportation (VDOT) planned to create a new road parallel to current US 460, in order to improve the ability of the Port of Virginia to attract container traffic.

 The new US 460 was intended to help truckers compete for the traffic, lowering transportation prices and attracting more shipping companies to the Port of Virginia.